dbwebb-se/webgl/README.md

-Gametechnologies for the web - webgl
+Game technologies for the web - webgl
 ===================

 Course material for webgl-course, aimed at a swedish target audience as an introduction to web programmering for computer science students at University level.